LeToNode/Play2.0-CN-doc/scalaGuide/ScalaDatabase.md

 ## Integrating with a DataBase access layer

 From here you can integrate any JDBC access layer that need a JDBC datasource.
-For example to integrate with [[ScalaQuery | https://github.com/szeiger/scala-query]]:
+For example, to integrate with [[ScalaQuery | https://github.com/szeiger/scala-query]]:

 ```scala
 import play.api.db._